-Manafort asks judge for sentence far below the maximum -court filing
+Manafort asks judge for sentence far below the maximum: court filing

 “We respectfully request that the Court impose a sentence

-significantly below the statutory maximum sentence in this case,” Manafort’s lawyers said in the filing.
+significantly below the statutory maximum sentence in this case,” Manafort’s lawyers said in the filing on Monday night.

+“Mr. Manafort has been punished substantially, including the forfeiture of most of his assets,” the lawyers added.
+“In light of his age and health concerns, a significant additional period of incarceration will likely amount to a life sentence for a first time offender.”

-Special Counsel Robert Mueller’s team said in a filing on Saturday that Manafort, 69, “repeatedly and brazenly” broke the law, and argued he did not deserve leniency at sentencing.
+Special Counsel Robert Mueller’s team said in a filing on Saturday that Manafort “repeatedly and brazenly” broke the law, and argued he did not deserve leniency at sentencing. [nL1N20I0CC]

 While Mueller did not recommend a specific sentence, he portrayed Manafort as a “hardened” criminal who was at risk of repeating criminal behavior if released from prison.